 Optional: Use a U-gouge to scoop wood out of the crust curves (photo 18).
 If you don’t have a U-gouge, you can make a scooping cut to remove wood (if you have a very sturdy knife).
 If not, you run the risk of breaking your knife.

-Prior to painting the pie piece, I used my awesome new Colwood wood burner (affiliate link) with the H nib.
+Prior to painting the pie piece, I used my awesome new Colwood burner with the H nib.
 As previously mentioned, if you don’t have a wood burner, try adding brown paint with a toothpick or a narrow brush to outline your cuts.
 This is important to make the paint pop.

 You can use whatever acrylic paints you want (I’ve provided what was used to help you get the same look).
 Note: I always dilute my paint with 15-20 drops of water to create a milky wash.